melissacollier/ANLY-501-Project/README.md

 This is a description file for zip folder 'ANLY501 Group7 Project PartI'.

+'Project 1 Intro.docx' contains all of our written responses

 'All_Pollution_Data.csv', 'uncleaned_cancer.csv' and 'uncleaned_water.csv' are uncleaned csv files for air pollution, cancer and water quality datasets repectively.